Belayohio/project-3/README.md

 our main csv files for the project are russia_losses_cleaned, equipment and tags.csv.
  -- data was pulled from https://ukr.warspotting.net/api/losses/russia/ usign an API request.
   -- we contacted ukr.warspotting  admin and asked for permission to use their data for our project.
-  -- code used to pul the data in  -- generates_russia_losses.ipynb
+  -- code used to pull the data in  -- generates_russia_losses.ipynb
 additional (suplmentary) data was collected from oryxspioenkop.com using beautifull soup.
   -- code to pull additional (suplmentary) data -- generates_equipment_by_category.ipynb
 we worked on manuplation and cleaning of the data using jupyter notebook